munas-git/munas-git/README.md

 ---

-<h3> 📕 Latest Articles For You 📕 </h3>
+<h3> 🔥📕 Latest Articles For You 📕🔥 </h3>

-- <a href="https://medium.com/@einsteinmunachiso/building-an-ai-chatbot-in-python-retrieval-based-chatbot-9c6c7f3ef6bf" target="_blank">An exposé on Retrieval-Based ChatBot.</a>
+- <a href="https://medium.com/@einsteinmunachiso/rest-api-implementation-in-python-for-model-deployment-flask-and-fastapi-e80a6cedff86">REST API Implementation in Python for Model Deployment: Flask and FastAPI.</a>
-- <a href="https://blog.devgenius.io/building-a-simple-web-app-for-your-model-flask-html-css-dd6cbd74d1ed" target="_blank">Building A Simple Web-App For Your ML Models & More: Flask, HTML & CSS.</a>
+- <a href="https://medium.com/@einsteinmunachiso/building-an-ai-chatbot-in-python-retrieval-based-chatbot-9c6c7f3ef6bf">An exposé on Retrieval-Based ChatBot.</a>
-- <a href="https://medium.com/mlearning-ai/saving-your-machine-learning-model-in-python-pickle-dump-b01ae60a791c" target="_blank">Saving Your Machine Learning Model In Python: pickle.dump()</a>
+- <a href="https://medium.com/mlearning-ai/saving-your-machine-learning-model-in-python-pickle-dump-b01ae60a791c">Saving Your Machine Learning Model In Python: pickle.dump()</a>
-- <a href= "https://medium.com/@einsteinmunachiso/web-scraping-with-ms-excel-and-python-static-site-contents-4903ea08b85" target= "_blank">Web Scraping with MS Excel and Python: Static Site Contents.</a>
+- <a href= "https://medium.com/@einsteinmunachiso/web-scraping-with-ms-excel-and-python-static-site-contents-4903ea08b85">Web Scraping with MS Excel and Python: Static Site Contents.</a>

 ➡️ <a href="https://medium.com/@einsteinmunachiso" target="_blank">more articles...</a>